First Year Experience

 Living Learning Communities

-As a part of the First Year Experience program, all incoming freshmen are housed in Living Learning Communities (LLC).
-Each LLC has its own distinct theme and provides a unique, customized residential experience in which freshmen are housed with students who share similar interests.
+As a part of the First Year Experience program, all incoming first-year students are housed in Living Learning Communities (LLC).
+Each LLC has its own distinct theme and provides a unique, customized residential experience in which first-year students are housed with those who share similar interests.
 LLCs offer a variety of activities and provide access to resident faculty members, all of which serves to foster a true sense of community amongst residents.

 The Torero Life is one of vibrancy and variation.
 With a multitude of clubs, organizations, and events for students, campus life is teeming with activities that offer something for everyone!